Ouhoumoudou Mahamadou: Prime minister

 Mahamadou became Prime Minister on 3 April 2021.

 Mahamadou was in Europe at the time of the 2023 Nigerien coup d'état, in which President Mohamed Bazoum was deposed by the military.
 Since then, he has stayed in Europe and has continued to support Bazoum, currently detained in the presidential palace in Niamey, as president.
 He also welcomed the imposition of sanctions by ECOWAS on the military junta as “very satisfactory and logical”, while insisting that anti-French demonstrations in Niamey did not represent the Nigerien people as a whole.
+He maintained a low profile afterwards.

+In 2025, the junta froze his assets and restricted his movement, accusing him of treason.